How to Achieve a Perfect Guitar Pedal Order

 Just In Case You Forget, The Output Buffer Goes Here

-We’ve come to the end of your guitar pedal signal chain.
+We’ve come to the end of your guitar pedal signal chain for a perfect guitar pedal order.
 What’s left now is to place the output buffer before hooking the entire setup to the amplifier.

 The output buffer ensures your signal strength remains at uniform strength from start to finish.
 This also helps to reduce the risk of “tone suck”.